mxunit/sublime-text-2-mxunit/README.md

  - Display a list of test methods in the quick panel and when the method is selected, run the test
  - Maintain a history of test runs and display that history in a quick panel
  - Pretty print debug output and wrap it in folding regions
+ - Run all tests in a directory
+ - Implement concurrency for test runs.
+This should support long-running test suites
+ - Ant?
+Or some Python build script?
  - Key bindings to switch back and forth between test and code
  - Plugin tests!
 Sadly, testing is not baked into Sublime plugin development.
 Something is needed to make this happen.